drelo/model-partition-IQTREE/README.md

 # model-partition-IQTREE

-A simple example to parse IQTREE model selection in each gene alignment to generate a partition file with the best substitution model for use in concatenated analyses.
+A simple example to parse results from the IQTREE model selection stage from each gene alignment in order to generate a partition file with the best substitution model, ideal for using along concatenated analyses.

 ### Obtaining a Partition File with the Best Substitution Models

 Place all the fasta files in the folder "FASTA".
-I concatenated the alignments with [AMAS](https://github.com/marekborowiec/AMAS) passing the options '-t' and '-p' is useful to control the name of the output.
+I concatenated the alignments with [AMAS](https://github.com/marekborowiec/AMAS) passing the options '-t' and '-p' is useful to control the name of the output {I kept the default names here}

 ```
 ./AMAS/amas/AMAS.py concat -i ./FASTA/*fas -f fasta -d dna -t concatenated.fas -p partition.part